combats/modus-create-evalution-task/README.md

 * Service inside gateway should not notify different queues for making single transaction.
 Some sort of topic (when all consumers read single message) should be implemented
 * for real clustering - docker compose can't be applicable as solution.
 Docker swarm or Kubernetes should be chosen instead

+## Environments, was tested

+Application was run only on MacOs.
+Should works fine under Linux

 ## Authors

 * **Ihor Tsinko** - [email](igor.tsinko@gmail.com)